aneasystone/github-trending/README.md

 ## Java

+* 【2024-09-02】[Wynntils / Wynntils](https://github.com/Wynntils/Wynntils) - Wynntils (Artemis) is a rewrite of Wynntils in 1.21 using Architectury, to support Fabric and Forge.
 * 【2024-08-31】[in28minutes / JavaInterviewQuestionsAndAnswers](https://github.com/in28minutes/JavaInterviewQuestionsAndAnswers) - Java Interview Questions and Answers
 * 【2024-08-25】[nfcgate / nfcgate](https://github.com/nfcgate/nfcgate) - An NFC research toolkit application for Android
 * 【2024-08-22】[spring-projects / spring-integration](https://github.com/spring-projects/spring-integration) - Spring Integration provides an extension of the Spring programming model to support the well-known Enterprise Integration Patterns (EIP)